 Exercise for a minimum of 1 hour each day.
 Even though you don’t have to push yourself too hard when doing them, jogging, running, and other moderate kinds of physical activities should be included in your day-to-day exercise routine.
 In order to lose some weight quickly, you have to work out harder.
 If you can, go for a one-hour walk, for instance.
 You may jog or run and time your steps over the course of an hour.
 However, you must ensure that you are not in too much pain while exercising.

 Just a warning: your muscles can hurt after a strenuous workout.
 Even while it could be annoying, it shows that you are getting results.
 Keep your body hydrated and eat foods rich in protein after each workout.
 Rather than promoting fat accumulation, protein will stimulate further muscle building.
+You may also try supplements like the ones seen on this site.

 Get Enough Sleep